donejs/donejs/docs/guides/place-my-order.md

 ### Add data to the page

-Now, update the `ViewModel` in `src/restaurant/list/list.js` to use [can-define](https://github.com/canjs/can-define) to load all restaurants from the restaurant connection:
+Now, update the `ViewModel` in `src/pages/restaurant/list/list.js` to load all restaurants from the restaurant connection:

 @sourceref ../../guides/place-my-order/steps/add-data/list.js
-@highlight 5,8-12,only
+@highlight 4,16-20,only

+> *Note*: we also removed the __message__ property.

-And update the template at `src/restaurant/list/list.stache` to use the [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) returned for the `restaurants` property to render the template:
+And update the template at `src/pages/restaurant/list/list.stache` to use the [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) returned for the `restaurants` property to render the template:

 @sourceref ../../guides/place-my-order/steps/add-data/list.stache